 A conference or a wedding, birthday parties, anniversaries, corporate parties, etc., require a response that is both formal and cordial at the same time, so make sure to use an email requesting an RSVP.
-Remember to ask for a response to any invitation that requires one, and RSVP to any dinner party or other event that requires planning based on the number of guests.
+Remember to ask for a response to any invitation that requires one and RSVP to any dinner party or another event that requires planning based on the number of guests.

 What happens if you don’t RSVP?